 Oh and if you think Istanbul is the capital city of Turkey, you’re wrong.
 It is Ankara.
 Haha, gotcha!

 Istanbul is built over hills, just like many other prominent cities like Rome and Lisbon.
-These are total 7 hills in Istanbul.
-Many of those who visit Turkey just use Istanbul as a quick base before heading off to Cappadocia, Pamukkale or Ephesus.
+There are a total of 7 hills in Istanbul.
+Many of those who visit Turkey just use Istanbul as a quick base before heading off to Cappadocia, Pamukkale, or Ephesus.
 We recommend at least 3 days.
 Check our detailed itinerary for spending 10 days in Turkey too!

 Suggested: Best Places to visit in Istanbul

-Day one – Istanbul’s Historical Peninsula and Vibrant Nightlife
+Istanbul Itinerary Day 1 – Istanbul’s Historical Peninsula and Vibrant Nightlife

 Moreover, just like any other “touristy” area, Sultanahmet Square also has a lot of cafes and restaurants – most of which I’d recommend you avoid.